 Causes of TMJ Disorders

 The exact cause of TMD is difficult to pinpoint because the symptoms are often related to other problems.
 Drs.
-Orentlicher, Horowitz and Steinberg will review your medical and dental histories, as well as conduct a comprehensive examination to help make a proper diagnosis.
+Orentlicher and Horowitz will review your medical and dental histories, as well as conduct a comprehensive examination to help make a proper diagnosis.
 Your exam may include x-rays, CBCT scans, and 3D imaging.

 Most professionals believe TMD symptoms are the result of several factors, including injuries, arthritis, genetics, and issues within the muscles or parts of the joint itself.
 TMJ disorders are quite common for people who habitually clench or grind their teeth.
 Teeth grinding is also referred to as bruxism.
 Bruxism is often a response to stress or anxiety.

 TMJ disorders can have many symptoms that affect one or both sides of your face.
 The biggest indicator is often pain and discomfort when using your jaw.
 TMJ pain can be temporary or long term.
 It is most common in women between the ages of 20 and 40.

 Treatments for TMJ Disorders

 You should seek treatment if you have persistent tenderness, pain, or problems using your jaw.
 During your appointment, Drs.
 Orentlicher and Horowitz will discuss your possible treatment options.
 One of the most common non-drug therapies involves an oral splint or mouthguard, also known as an occlusal appliance.
 An occlusal appliance will reduce the harmful effects of bruxism while you sleep.
 Your appliance will be custom-made for your bite to provide a comfortable and effective fit.

 We may also recommend training or counseling to help you better understand the behavior and factors that result in stress-related habits.
 Stress-related habits, such as biting your fingernails and clenching your jaw, can significantly contribute to your TMD.